High Surf Advisory issued for St.Thomas...St. John.. and Adjacent Islands by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-01 04:48:00 MST Expires: 2022-12-02 06:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Orofino, Grangeville Region WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 5 AM PST FRIDAY * WHAT...Blowing snow and then snow expected.
-Total snow accumulations of 5 to 8 inches. * WHERE...Camas Prairie, Grangeville and vicinity, and Greer Grade. * WHEN...Until 5 AM PST Friday. * IMPACTS...Travel could be very difficult.
+Effective: 2022-12-03 02:36:00 AKST Expires: 2022-12-03 18:00:00 AKST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+The latest road conditions can be obtained by calling 5 1 1.
+Target Area: Central Interior WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 6 PM AKST THIS EVENING * WHAT...Snow and freezing rain occuring.
+Storm total snow accumulations up to 2 inches and ice accumulations of around one tenth of an inch. * WHERE...Central Interior. * WHEN...Until 6 PM AKST Saturday. * IMPACTS...Plan on slippery road conditions.
+Areas of blowing snow could significantly reduce visibility.

 weather.gov